Bioavailable, or BS?

-Flax seeds are an exception to the general rule, however – they need to be ground for the body to be able to absorb their nutrients.
+Flax seeds are an exception to the general seed rule, however – they need to be ground for the body to be able to absorb their nutrients.

 And the bioavailability of the infamous curcumin in turmeric is enhanced by black pepper.

-What about processed products with added vitamins and minerals, like a lot of snack bars?
+We’ve focused above on natural foods, but what about processed products with added vitamins and minerals, like a lot of snack bars?

 Well we haven’t seen any studies specifically covering this.
 But as we covered in the last blog, we think this quote from The China Study is particularly apt:

-Because nutrition operates as an infinitely complex biochemical system involving thousands of chemicals and thousands of effects on your health it makes little or no sense that isolated nutrients taken as supplements can substitute for whole foods.
+“Because nutrition operates as an infinitely complex biochemical system involving thousands of chemicals and thousands of effects on your health it makes little or no sense that isolated nutrients taken as supplements can substitute for whole foods.”

 And we don’t see how using added vitamins and minerals is any different to taking supplements.
 Especially as a lot of supplements are advertised as best eaten with food.

-the fact that a snack product needs to have vitamins and minerals added to it should be a warning sign that the rest of the ingredients probably aren’t that great
+“if a product needs to have a whole host of vitamins and minerals added, it should be a warning sign that the rest of the ingredients probably aren’t that great”

-In conclusion, we believe that focusing your diet on a wide variety of whole plant foods and chewing them well is best.
+Overall, we believe that focusing your diet on a wide variety of whole plant foods and chewing them well is best.
 But there’s definitely a role for smoothies in small amounts, if you have the will power to drink them slowly!
 And that’s especially the case if they’re the only way you’d consume a really healthy food like kale, for instance.

-Sign up at the bottom of this page to be notified of our next product releases and future blogs.
+Sign up at the bottom of this page to be notified of our next product releases and future blog posts.